andyl/vagrant_base/README.md

 ## Packaged Machines

-We publish machine images on our [Vagrant Cloud][vgc]
+Find pre-packaged machine images on our [Vagrant Cloud][vgc]

 Machine Profiles:
 - base - the simplest base machine
-- devmin - language runtimes and editors
+- devmin - has language runtimes and editors
-- devmax - devmin plus Docker, Postgres, Influx, Grafana, etc.
+- devmax - has devmin plus Docker, Postgres, Influx, Grafana, etc.
-- docker - devmin plus Docker
+- docker - has devmin plus Docker

 For each profile, we have two variants:
 - RAW MACHINES start with a blank machine and are provisioned at boot time.